 We are shifting from running mobile clinics in several villages in Chernihiv oblast to a more specific focus on mental health needs, women's health, and caring for survivors of sexual and gender-based violence.
 We are working to reach patients through our hotline and are continuing to donate medical supplies to health facilities.

-An MSF team is donating medical supplies, carrying out trainings for health workers and first responders, distributing relief items to displaced people and providing mental health consultations.
-We have started supporting a maternity hospital to make health services more accessible for survivors of sexual and gender-based violence by providing transportation and paying for medications.
+Our teams are donating medical supplies, carrying out trainings for health workers and first responders, distributing relief items to displaced people and providing mental health consultations.
+We are supporting a maternity hospital to make health services more accessible for survivors of sexual and gender-based violence by providing transportation and paying for medications.

 Mykolaiv and Odesa